My research centers on peace-making, specifically the factors and dynamics in bringing wars to a real and enduring end.

 In 2003 I published Dangerous Peacemaking, a description of the ways communities at war decide to end their fighting.
 It centers on events in the 1990s in Bosnia and Iraq, Chechnya and South Africa, Rwanda and the North of Ireland, and Israel/Palestine.
 If you want an actual book to hold, it is available through Amazon.com.
 If you are happy with a digital copy you can download it here: DangerousPeacemakingText.

-In the last four years I have undertaken a project now titled History Becomes Heritage.
+In the last seven years I have been involved in a project entitled History Becomes Heritage.
 Centered on school field trips to iconic national sites including war memorials and history museums , the research compares the transmission of patriotism and historical consciousness to new generations in Japan, the United States and South Korea.
 Detailed results on the pages listed to the right.
-A summary will be available here shortly.
+In 2012 the HORN fellowship program in Hyogo, Japan funded an additional month of collaborative research with Prof. Yoko Matusda of Hyogo Prefectural University.
+Our paper, “Improving International Relations at the Grassroots Level: Japanese student attitudes to Japan-Korea Relations” presents our preliminary findings.